clearlinux/swupd-client/test/functional/README.md

 ```bash
 create_bundle -L -n another-bundle -d /some_dir -f /baz/test-file -l /test-link my_env
 ```
 This bundle, besides having characteristics similar to the previous bundle will have this new characteristics:
 * One directory without any file (/some_dir)
 * One link (test-link), this will also generate another extra file to which the symbolic link is pointing to
-* Since the -L flag was used, the bundle will not only be created in the directory for content download, but it will also be installed in the target file system, this is useful for tests that need a pre-installed bundle as pre-requisite
+* Since the -L flag was used, the bundle will not only be created in the directory for content download, but it will also be installed in the target file system, this is useful for tests that need a pre-installed bundle as prerequisite

 The following are some of the functions provided by the test library to create and handle test objects:
 * create_bundle: creates a bundle
 * create_dir: creates a hashed directory
 * create_file: creates a hashed file
 * create_link: creates a hashed file and a hashed link pointing to the file
 * create_tar: creates a tar of the specified object (manifest, full file, etc.)
 * create_manifest: creates an empty manifest (with initial headers)
 * add_to_manifest: adds the specified object (directory, file, or link) to the manifest, and creates/updates the manifest tar
 * add_dependency_to_manifest: adds another bundle as dependency in the manifest, and creates/updates the manifest tar
 * remove_from_manifest: removes an object from the manifest, and updates the manifest tar
 * sign_manifest: signs the manifest using Swupd_Root.pem
 * update_hashes_in_mom: after modifying manifests included in a MoM, this function can be run to update the manifest hashes in the MoM
 * get_hash_from_manifest: retrieves the hash of an object within a manifest
 <br/>

 ## Assertions
 The following assertions are included in the test library.
 These should be used to perform the test validations.

 *assert_status_is*
 passes if the exit status matches the provided one, fails otherwise